jtamames/SqueezeMeta/README.rst

 conjunction with ``–assembly options`` when one wants to fully customize the call to SPAdes, e.g. for assembling single cell genomes.

-Analizing user-supplied assemblies or bins
+Analyzing user-supplied assemblies or bins
 ------------------------------------------

 An user-supplied assembly can be passed to SqueezeMeta with the flags